kubernetes/website/docs/concepts/abstractions/overview.md

 {% capture body %}
 ## Understanding Kubernetes Objects

 *Kubernetes Objects* are persistent entities in the Kubernetes system.
-Kubenetes uses these entities to represent the state of your cluster.
+Kubernetes uses these entities to represent the state of your cluster.
 Specifically, they can describe:

 * What containerized applications are running (and on which nodes)
 * The resources available to those applications